jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Application-Of-Secure-Gateway-Service-Clause.md

 **7.** **Opening, Use and Termination of Services**

 7.1.
-The service period is calculated from the day that you opens the application security gateway service (refers to the service shown and provided to you at [www.jdcloud.com](https://www.jdcloud.com/index)) successfully, i.e. the day that you can enjoy application security gateway service of JD Cloud.
+The service period is calculated from the day that you opens the Application Security Gateway service (refers to the service shown and provided to you at [www.jdcloud.com](https://www.jdcloud.com/index)) successfully, i.e. the day that you can enjoy Application Security Gateway service of JD Cloud.
 The specific service period will be calculated based on your actual usage.

 7.2.
 You shall keep your account balance sufficient for uninterrupted use of the service.